 One of our wild gigs with Arthur Brown, 2009

-The way she spoke about mediation was different than what I’ve seen around so far.
+The way she spoke about meditation was different than what I’ve seen around so far.
 To my surprise, she was describing meditation as a productivity tool rather than a monk-like discipline, best done in quiet temples or caves.

 I was intrigued by the fact that a woman with an air of a highly driven entrepreneur and looks of a catwalk queen was so passionate about meditation, and that she wasn’t delivering her talk at a hippie retreat, but at Google headquarters.